1945 to Present Day

 Society is now turning back to home-made produce.
 Awareness of climate change and dangers of imported diseases from plants is growing.
 Slowly but steadily, the Walled Nursery was coming back into her own.
 But there were still the Demanding Ladies to contend with and if you factor in the unpredictable weather and even more unpredictable economy, a simple plant nursery was no longer enough to sustain the constant restoration required.

-Monty and Emma did not give up.
-They introduced a series of courses, lectures and events at the Nursery, including the highly successful Chelsea Fringe.
-They opened a café which they plan to expand to a restaurant and they are fighting tooth and nail for their Ladies.
-The Walled Nursery today is no longer just a beautiful place to buy spectacular plants, but an educational centre as well as a unique events venue hosting everything from art exhibitions to craft fairs to open air theatre, not to mention the perfect spot for a cup of tea and slice of cake.
+Monty and Emma have introduced a series of courses, lectures and events at the Nursery.
+They opened a café in 2016 and expanded their gift shop.
+The Walled Nursery today is no longer just a beautiful place to buy spectacular plants, but an educational centre as well as a unique events venue hosting everything from art exhibitions to craft fairs to open air theatre, not to mention the perfect spot for a cup of tea and slice of cake or a delicious lunch.